-Preparing students "today" for exciting careers in engineering.
+Preparing students "today" for a future in engineering.

 Teaching Theory, Application, and Career Skills.

 Workshops, Mentoring, Science Projects, Skype, Instruction, Curricula.

 Custom Content Developed and Delivered by Real Engineers.

 Summer 2017 Workshop was held in Ft.
 Lauderdale

 Engineering Minds workshops, like no other offered, are designed for super curious students of science and technology.
 Our workshops inspire, enlighten, and empower students through the teaching of engineering theory, application, and career or "soft" skills.
 Students are engaged through discussion, student presentations, projects, and engineering videos.
 They are encouraged to engage with mentors and each other, and to think creatively at all levels, on all topics, and in all activities.
 We cover a broad range of scientific and technical topics and all class material is customized and presented by real engineers.